Gwenael00/Tail-Risk-Managed-Portfolios/README.md

 - `visualization.py`: Responsible for all visual outputs.

 ## Data
-Due to privacy and data sharing policies, actual data files are not included in this repository.
+Due to license and data sharing policies, actual data files are not included in this repository.